 Legacy Beyond a Lifetime

 So, how do we define greatness?
 Was it Winning Brew, who clocked the highest speed in a horse race?
-Or was it Seabiscuit, who holds the record for all three events of the Triple Crown of Thoroughbred racing?
+Or was it Secretariat, who holds the record for all three events of the Triple Crown of Thoroughbred racing?

 Or would we, rather, say that the fastest horse in the world is the one who is the heartbeat of the entire Thoroughbred breed?
 The Darley Arabian’s legacy is woven throughout nearly all the best racehorses, from the many undefeated champions to our favorite legends, including Seabiscuit and Man O’ War.

 All the greats of horse racing carry echoes of this one horse who started it all.
 That’s why we like to refer to the Darley Arabian as, truly, the fastest horse in the world.